osiweb/unified_retro_keyboard/README.md

 ## Unified Retrocomputer Keyboard Project

-This project aims to provide a (near) universal collection of keyboards for vintage computers.
+This project aims to provide a unified collection of keyboards and encoders for vintage computers, with modular design to reuse as many elements as possible across the designs.

 Home computers of the 1970's typically either polled a switch matrix, or interfaced to a parallel ASCII keyboard via a parallel port.

 The keyboard allows use of Cherry MX keys, or Futaba MD-4PCS (aka George Risk KBM-01-01) keys.